transcelerate/ddf-home/overview.md

 For more information on the DDF initiative on the TransCelerate BioPharma Inc. website, click [here](https://www.transceleratebiopharmainc.com/initiatives/digital-data-flow/).

 ## Help and Support
 For general help and support, please use this [form](https://www.transceleratebiopharmainc.com/assets/digital-data-flow-feedback-form/) for any questions or comments.
+Responses to questions will be posted to the FAQ page.